 The Draft Final Report includes a wide variety of Recommendations some reflecting a WG Consensus (as defined by the GNSO Working Group Guidelines) some with an even weaker level of support.
 Not a single one was agreed to by all WG members (Full Consensus), a level of support that is more typical of most GNSO PDPs.
 For many of the recommendations originally considered by the WG and strongly supported by some, the overall participant views were Divergent.
-If the Recommendations with Consensus level or Strong support were implemented, there is no assurance that they form a cohesive and consistent set of policies.
+The collection of Recommendations with Consensus level or Strong support, taken as a whole, do not form a cohesive and consistent set of policies.
+Although each individual Recommendation received sufficient support, the net result is a set of Recommendations may be incomplete and perhaps even conflicting.